ravisankar712/Boids/README.md

 # Boids
-Implementation of Craig Reynolds' Boid-Algorithm using Manim-Python
+Implementation of Craig Reynolds' Boid-Algorithm using Manim.
+The details about the algorithm can be found here: https://www.red3d.com/cwr/boids/.